Nonprofits and Tax-Exempt Status

 State tax exemptions for nonprofit organizations may depend on the IRS's decision on the group's federal application.
 Once the official notification of status arrives, the nonprofit should seek to confirm tax-exempt status in the state of residence.
 Generally, state tax-exempt status applies retroactively to the date of the federal grant.

-Nonprofit Organizations and Tax-Exempt Status: Getting Legal Help
+Nonprofit Organizations and Tax-Exempt Status: Get Legal Help

-Nonprofit incorporation and federal tax exemption involve complex legal and taxation issues that should be undertaken only with the assistance of an experienced attorney and/or tax expert.
-These professionals can oversee the entire process, and ensure that the organization meets all relevant statutory requirements.
-Many business and commercial law attorneys specialize in nonprofit assistance and have the needed expertise to meet your group's needs.
+Nonprofit incorporation and federal tax exemption involve complex legal and taxation issues.
+For this reason, it's best to consult with an experienced tax attorney who can oversee the entire process and ensure that the organization meets all relevant statutory requirements.